 I took a break from reading W&P to read Thomas C. Foster's How to Read Like a Professor (perhaps hoping that it would improve my reading of W&P - that remains to be seen).

 I actually have very little to say about this book, other than I loved it.
-Of the books I've read so far, of the books that I will read for
+Of the books I've read so far, of the books that I will read for the List, this is definitely one of the most enjoyable.

 The chapter list is fairly comprehensive.
 While, as he notes, the topics covered aren't exhaustive, they would give anyone a good start into the realm of literary understanding and criticism.
 Each is accessible, providing thought-provoking but recognizable examples to learn from and digest.
 I haven't read most of the books he discusses but he has made me look forward to reading them (although, really, it's not hard to do that).